-- Know that drag is one of the four main forces acting on an airplane.
+- Explain that drag is one of the four main forces acting on airplanes.

 - Describe how the shape, area and speed of an object affects drag.

-- Recognize why understanding drag is important to engineers designing airplanes
+- Explain why understanding drag is important to engineers who design airplanes.

 How would you define drag?
 (Answer: For our purposes, drag is defined as something that slows you down.)
 You can feel drag when you walk in a swimming pool.
 A fisherman feels the drag on his lure as he pulls it through the water.
 Drag is a force that acts in the opposite direction than an object is moving.